Guidelines for the Use of Antiretroviral Agents in Adults and Adolescents with HIV

 Reasons to Consider Regimen Switching in the Setting of Viral Suppression

-- To simplify a regimen by reducing pill burden and dosing frequency
+- To simplify a regimen by reducing pill burden and/or dosing frequency

-- To enhance tolerability and decrease short- or long-term toxicity (see Adverse Effects of Antiretroviral Agents and Table 15 for more in-depth discussion)
+- To enhance tolerability and/or decrease short- or long-term toxicity (see Adverse Effects of Antiretroviral Agents and Table 16 for a more in-depth discussion of possible toxicities)

-- To prevent or mitigate drug-drug interactions (see Drug Interactions)
+- To prevent or mitigate drug-drug interactions (see Drug-Drug Interactions)

 - To eliminate food or fluid requirements